 R.A.D.
-(Rape Aggression Defense) Systems is a system of defense for women.
-It advocates realistic employable tactics and techniques.
-It is a comprehensive course, for women, that focuses on awareness, prevention, risk reduction strategies and avoidance in conjunction with carefully selected defensive training and tactics.
+Systems advocates realistic, employable tactics and techniques to teach women defensive concepts against various types of assault.
+It is a comprehensive course that focuses on awareness, prevention, risk reduction and avoidance strategies along with carefully selected defensive training and tactics.

 The R.A.D.
-Basic Physical Defense classes, educates and trains women specifically how to defend themselves physically from a sexual assault attack.
-The classes are for women only and are taught by University Public Safety Officers and staff who are trained and certified to teach the R.A.D.
+Basic Physical Defense class educates and trains women on how to physically defend themselves from sexual assault.
+The classes are for women only and are taught by University Public Safety officers and staff, who are trained and certified to teach the R.A.D.
 Systems program.

 The R.A.D.
-Self Defense Course runs every Saturday for four weeks for a total of 12 hours of R.A.D.
+Self Defense Course runs every Thursday for six weeks for a total of 12 hours of R.A.D.
 Self Defense training.

-There will two sessions during Winter Term, held at the following times and places:
+There will be one session during Winter Semester, held at the following times and places: